Board of Directors

 Robbie Weber, VP Marketing/PR

-Robbie is an Engineering Testing Analyst for a major ad-tech company based in New York City called AppNexus.
-He received his MBA in Finance in 2011 from Stetson University located in DeLand, FL and moved to NY immediately afterwards.
+Robbie is a QA Engineer for a major ad-tech company based in New York City called AppNexus.
+He received his MBA in Finance in 2011 from Stetson University located in DeLand, FL and moved to NY upon completion.
 While attending Stetson he founded, performed with, and arranged for the all-male acapella group Hat Trick; performed regularly in the premier choral ensemble, Concert Choir; and performed several roles in Stetson University's Opera program.
 His interest in music began at an early age with church music which led him to enjoy choral singing the most.
 He was first exposed to barbershop in High School after he was asked to perform baritone in the quartet to his high school's rendition of The Music Man.
 Unaware of how much grandeur there was to the Harmony Society, he was reacquainted to the art form a year after moving to the city and now considers himself a "lifer."
 He currently sings lead in the quartet Age of Flight and plays percussion as a side hobby.

 Jude Thomas, VP Music & Performance